 | 2000 |

-Crystal structure of the C-terminal TPR domain of human PEX5 in complex with a PTS1 pentapeptide revealed that two clusters of three TPRs almost completely surround the peptide, while a hinge region (TPR4) enables the two sets to form a single binding site, establishing the molecular basis for PTS1 recognition via a novel TPR-peptide interaction mode. |
+Crystal structure of human PEX5 C-terminal fragment containing all seven TPR motifs in complex with a PTS1 pentapeptide revealed that two clusters of three TPRs almost completely surround the peptide, while a hinge region (TPR4) forms a distinct structure enabling the two sets of TPRs to form a single binding site, establishing the molecular basis for PTS1 recognition via a novel TPR-peptide interaction mode. |

-X-ray crystallography of PEX5 TPR domain in complex with PTS1 peptide |
+X-ray crystallography (crystal structure of PEX5 TPR domain in complex with PTS1 peptide) |

 Nature structural biology |